 What do I mean by a Language Rich Environment?

 I want you to think of it in terms of going to Disneyland.

 Inside the Disneyland theme park, everywhere you look is decorated with the colors and the characters from Disney.
 There is Disney music, and Disney restaurants and themed food all over the park.
 Everything you do inside the park is also associated with different characters or movies from Disney.
-Even the bathroom is so cute that your kids won’t able to get over it.
+Even the bathroom is awfully cute that your kids won’t able to take over it.

 You are right, it is a “Disney” rich environment.
 They surely did a great job of designing the whole park so that everyone is immersed and has a fairytale-like experience.